 The City's goal is to continuously provide a dependable supply of high quality drinking water to its customers.
 To accomplish this, the treated surface water delivered to customers is continuously monitored at Zone 7's two local water treatment plants.
 These plants also perform specific chemical and biological tests every four hours to check the purification process.
 All groundwater sources comply with State Board testing regulations.
 In addition, there are 48 sampling points located throughout the City's water distribution system that are monitored and tested daily, weekly and monthly by the City, to assure your drinking water continuously complies with all federal and state drinking water standards.
 If you have questions regarding the quality of the water supplied to you by the City, this report should provide most of the answers.
 We appreciate the time you take to read this report and welcome any additional questions or comments you may have regarding your water supply.
-For further information on Pleasanton's water quality or water supplies, call the City's Water Quality Lab at 925-931-5510, or email your questions to us through the City's web page at www.cityofpleasantonca.gov
+For further information on Pleasanton's water quality or water supplies, call the City's Water Quality Lab at 925-931-5510, or email your questions to us at osd@pleasantonca.gov.